 In practical terms, assault means an intentional act that causes a person physical harm, or fear of physical harm, from another person.
 This applies to a physical force directed to the body without the person’s consent, both through direct action or indirectly by causing the contact to occur.
 The definition also covers attempting an assault and threatening assault through intimidation or the presence of weapons.

 While the charge of assault specifically originates in harm by physical contact, it recognizes that attempting said harm or contact, and similarly, causing a person to fear that the harm or contact will occur, also meets the standard of accountability as assault.
 This allows law officers and courts to act before the victim suffers physical harm to prevent injury and provide powerful deterrents to all forms of assault.

 What Separates Aggravated Assault Charges From Simple Assault Charges?

-As stated above, to prove an “aggravated assault” the Crown must prove that there was an “assault” (as defined above) and that the assault was “aggravated”.
-The Criminal Code of Canada defines “aggravated assault” (s.
+To prove an “aggravated assault,” the Crown must prove that there was an “assault” (as defined above) and that the assault was “aggravated.”
+As stated above, the Criminal Code of Canada defines “aggravated assault” (s.
 268(1)) as:

 Essentially then, to prove an aggravated assault, the Crown must prove that there was an assault and that that assault wounded, maimed, disfigured or endangered the life of the complainant.
-While the use of weapons is not required to prove an aggravated assault, it is often the case that a weapon was used in causing the injuries.
-The use of a weapon in an assault that does not result in the injuries described above, can often result in a charge of Assault with a Weapon.
+While weapons are not required to prove an aggravated assault, it is often the case that a weapon was used in causing the injuries.
+Using a weapon in an assault that does not result in the injuries described above can often result in a charge of Assault with a Weapon.
 Section 267 of the Criminal Code of Canada defines an Assault with a Weapon as follows: